-Dry Socket: This Can Be Even More Painful Than Tooth Extraction
+Dry Sockets: They Can Be Even More Painful Than the Extraction Process

-Having your tooth removed is not a pleasant experience; however, it can be even worse.
-The real pain may come if a dry socket is developing afterwards.
-A dry socket, also called alveolar osteitis, is associated with intense pain around the surgery site and longer healing period.
+Having your tooth removed is not a pleasant experience; however, it can be made even worse if a dry socket develops afterward.
+A dry socket, also called alveolar osteitis, is associated with intense pain around the surgery site, a longer healing period, and is caused by sucking actions such as smoking or using a straw.
 The socket is a hole in the bone.
 After the extraction procedure, the blood clot emerges in the socket protecting the nerves from infections.
-However, sometimes the clot can be broken down and the nerve and bone become disclosed.
-The infection immediately develops and may lead to a dry socket and severe pain for some days (usually 5-6 days).
-The dry socket survivors say that it is a terrible pain no one should ever have to go through.
+However, sometimes the clot can be broken, causing the nerve and bone to become exposed.
+Dry sockets are not only incredibly painful, but they increase the risk of infection because the bone is exposed.
+You should try to avoid creating a dry socket at all costs, as it will be incredibly painful for 5-6 days as well as increase the risk of infection.

 You can try to avoid these painful aftereffects by:

 - not drinking from a straw